 The DIY Scrabble tile picture frame is the perfect project for those of us who spend way too much time on Pinterest and also love to display way too many photos around our homes.
 I don’t even like to talk about how many frames I have up in my house, how many different DIY frames and photo displays I’ve created over the years, and how many photo-related ideas I still browse on Pinterest all the time.
-It should come as a shock to no one that a DIY Scrabble tile picture frame is right up my alley.
+It should come as a shock to no one that a handmade Scrabble tile picture frame is right up my alley.

-DIY Scrabble tile picture frame supplies:
+Supplies for DIY Scrabble tile picture frame:

 - A plain wood picture frame, new or thrifted

 - New or used regular sized or mini wood Scrabble tiles (see note below)

 - Acrylic paint in the color(s) of your choosing